Netherlands

 Transfer tax on immovable property

 Acquisition of economic or legal ownership of immovable property in the Netherlands is subject to a transfer tax over its market value.
-The general tax rate of the transfer tax is 10.4 per cent as of 1 January 2022.
-There is a differentiation in the tax rate: it is relevant whether the buyer will actually live in the property on a long-term basis (so no holiday homes or buy-to-let properties) to be eligible for the lower tax rate of 2 per cent or the tax exemption for starters under 35.
-Otherwise, the general transfer tax rate of 10.4 per cent will be applicable.
+The general tax rate of the transfer tax is 10.4% as of 1 January 2022.
+It is relevant whether the buyer will actually live in the property on a long-term basis (so no holiday homes or buy-to-let properties) to be eligible for the lower tax rate of 2% or the tax exemption for starters under 35.
+Otherwise, the general transfer tax rate of 10.4% will be applicable.

 Young first-time buyers on the housing market are eligible for a transfer tax exemption once.
 Someone will qualify as a first-time buyer if they are at least 18 years old but under the age of 35 when they purchase their first house.
-Buyers aged 35 and over, and buyers younger than 35 who already used the exemption once, will pay the transfer tax at the reduced rate of 2 per cent when buying a home.
-There is a maximum housing value limit of 440,000 euro for the one-off exemption.
+Buyers aged 35 and over, and buyers younger than 35 who already used the exemption once, will pay the transfer tax at the reduced rate of 2% when buying a home.
+There is a maximum housing value limit of EUR 510,000 (2024) for the one-off exemption.
 This limit applies to the entire dwelling and not to the value of the part of the dwelling acquired.
-Starters who buy a more expensive house pay 2 per cent transfer tax on the entire amount of the property just like other home buyers.
+Starters who buy a more expensive house pay 2% transfer tax on the entire amount of the property just like other home buyers.

 Transfer tax on acquisition of shares in a real estate entity